minetest/contentdb/app/flatpages/help/featured.md

 * MUST: Audiovisual design should be of good quality.
 * MUST: No obvious GUI/HUD breakages.
 * MUST: Sounds have no obvious artifacts like clicks or unintentional noise.
-* MUST: All sounds sound OK with headphones, too.
-* MUST: No nodes with unintentional sounds.
 * SHOULD: Graphical design is mostly consistent.
 * SHOULD: Sounds are used.
 * SHOULD: Sounds are normalized (more or less).